spontoreau/jinject/README.md

 };
 ```

-To define binding use the fluent capability of IoC container :
+To define binding use the fluent capability of the API :

 ```js
 var ObjectToInspect = function(){